BUPT-GAMMA/OpenHGNN/openhgnn/output/HetGNN/README.md

 ##### Description: [academic4HetGNN](../../dataset/#academic4HetGNN)

-Number of nodes:

-- Author: 28646
-- Paper: 21044
-- Venue: 18

-Number of edges:

-- author-paper: 69311
-- paper-author: 69311
-- Paper-paper: 21357
-- Paper-venue: 21044
-- Venue-paper:21044

 ## TrainerFlow: HetGNNTrainer

 - Sampling Heterogeneous Neighbors (C1)
   - It designs a heterogeneous neighbors sampling strategy based on random walk with restart (RWR).
-Build a hetgnn_graph, which is used in aggregation neighbours in form of a full graph.
+Build a [hetgnn_graph](../../sampler/HetGNN_sampler.py), which is used in aggregation neighbours in form of a full graph.
 So it limits the scale of graph though we give the mini-batch trainer. [openhgnn/sampler/HetGNN_sampler.py]
   - [TODO] Combine the sampler with NeighborSampler without generating the hetgnn_graph.
 - Encoding Heterogeneous Contents (C2)
   - encoder_het_content(nn.Module)